European Political Economy Consortium (EPEC)

 The European Political Economy Consortium fosters high-quality research in political economy by facilitating exchange among the leading European centres in political economy.
 It consists of five founding institutions, including Warwick.

-The EU Consortium in Political Economy consists of five founding institutions:
+The European Political Economy Consortium consists of the following founding institutions:

 Warwick Political Economy

-The Department of Economics at the University of Warwick has an active Political Economy group, with a weekly external seminar, a weekly internal workshop, and high quality PhD students.
+The Department of Economics at the University of Warwick has an active Political Economy and Public Economics, with a weekly external seminar, a weekly internal workshop, and high quality PhD students.

 Institute for Advanced Study in Toulouse (IAST)